ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

   }
 }
 ```
 If you want to learn more about generators - [here is a good introduction](https://medium.com/dailyjs/a-simple-guide-to-understanding-javascript-es6-generators-d1c350551950).
-But all you need to know at this point it that a generator will pause at every `yied`.<br/>
+But all you need to know at this point, its that a generator will pause at every `yied`.<br/>

 `enable` will use the generator function to create something called a BThread.<br/>
 It creates a wrapper around the generator and enables a very simple api for BThread-to-BThread communication:<br/>